How to apply for a pro bono lawyer

 Will I be entitled to pro bono assistance?

-Whether you are entitled to a pro bono lawyer depends on your means of existence.
-People with limited means can rely on a pro bono lawyer.
-Minors are automatically entitled to one.
-Through the Legal Aid Office of BJB we will help you with the assignment of a (partially) free lawyer.
+Whether you are entitled to a pro bono lawyer depends on your livelihood.
+People with limited means of support can apply for a pro bono lawyer.
+Minors are automatically entitled to it.
+Through the Legal Aid Office, we help you with the allocation of a (partially) free lawyer.

 How can I apply for a pro bono lawyer?

-You can apply for a pro bono lawyer, by appointment or mail, at the Legal Aid Office (or BJB).
-For this, you will have to be able to present the necessary documents to prove your income, means of support and expenses.
+You can submit your request for a pro bono lawyer, by appointment or by mail, to the Legal Aid Office.
+For this, you will have to be able to present the necessary documents to prove your income, livelihood and expenses.

 Is pro bono assistance always completely free?

-When you need more elaborate legal advice, have to appear in court, or will be questioned, you need a lawyer.
-Depending on your financial resources, you can rely on a pro bono lawyer who will act on your behalf for free or a lower fee.
+When you need more extensive legal advice, must appear in court, or will be questioned, you need a lawyer.
+Depending on your financial means, you can hire a pro bono lawyer who will act for you for free or for a reduced fee.

 I am a minor, where can I go for pro bono assistance?